-SSH key pairs are useful for providing secure, no-password access to servers.
-SSH keys can also be deployed to handle remote, no-password connections to other server resources such as HPCC, unattended file backups, etc.
+SSH key pairs are required to access the Buell Lab servers.
+SSH keys can also be deployed to handle remote, no-password connections to other server resources such as HPCC.

 The general process of key generation and deployment is as follows:

 - Generate the key pair, consisting of a public key which you distribute, and a private key which you keep securely on your workstation.
 Use a password to secure your private key.

 - Distribute the public key to remote server accounts.

 - If using multiple keys for different hosts, setup a configuration file on your workstation to specify which key to use for which host

 - Remotely connect to the server using your key.
 Enter the key password the first time, and save this on your workstation "keyring"

 - Future connections to the remote host will not require entering a password